We measure chloride in lake Lauwersmeer

 What are the benefits?

-• The measurements are already providing us with data that helps us better understand how the freshwater-saltwater dynamics between the Wadden Sea and Lauwersmeer can work at the Cleveringsluizen.
+• The measurements already give us data that provide us with a better understanding of how the freshwater-saltwater dynamics between the Wadden Sea and lake Lauwersmeer can work at the Clevering locks.